yaekobB/Vehicle-Sale-Data-warehouse-and-Visualization-Project/README.md

-# 🚗 Vehicle-Sale-Data-warehouse-and-Visualization-Project
+# 🚗 Vehicle-Sales-Data-warehouse-and-Visualization-Project

-This project analyzes over 460,000 vehicle sales records across the United States using a full data warehousing pipeline — from ETL to dashboard visualization.
+This project analyzes over 460,000 vehicle sales records across the United States using a full data warehousing pipeline from ETL to dashboard visualization.

 ## 🧰 Tools & Technologies